ayerun/VR_Haptics/README.md

-# VR Haptic Drumkit
+# VR Haptic Drum Kit
 Author: Arun Kumar

 ## Overview
-This repository contains the software for a VR Haptic drumkit.
+This repository contains the software for a VR Haptic drum kit.
 <a href="https://ayerun.github.io/Portfolio/haptics.html" target="_blank">Click Here For An In-Depth Project Summary</a>

 ## Hardware Dependencies